🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-🏦 Ease of Opening Bank Account + 4.9 -- 15 Opening a local bank account as a non-resident is notoriously difficult and requires significant documentation, including a Greek tax number (AFM).
+🏦 Ease of Opening Bank Account + 4.5 -- 15 Opening a bank account as a non-resident can be bureaucratic, requiring multiple documents and in-person visits.
+However, the digital nomad visa eases the process somewhat.

 🌍 DIGITAL NOMAD COMMUNITY